scipion-chem/docs/docs/plugins/p2rank/index.rst

 Protocols
 ==========================================

-- :ref:`fpocket-fpocket-prediction`: Predicts the pockets of an atomic structure based on its concavities (using alpha-speheres) and its electrostatics.
+- :ref:`p2rank-p2rank-prediction`: Predicts the pockets of an atomic structure based on a machine learning model over the protein surface.